 3 After 150m, go left over a stile into a small green meadow.
-Your path runs close to a wire fence on your left before veering away right and turning right in 80m over a small bridge and a stile into a sheep pasture.
-Cross the pasture aiming for the right-hand edge of a line of trees on the other side.
+Your path runs close to a wire fence on your left before veering away right and turning right in 80m over a small bridge and a stile into a sheep pasture [May 2024: some building work and a low fence which walkers had to climb over: feedback welcomed of any changes to the route].
+Cross the pasture aiming for the right- hand edge of a line of trees on the other side.
 Once there, go through a metal gate, or over a stile, and continue uphill next to a fence on your right.
 In the far corner, crossing some planks over a damp patch, go through a metal kissing-gate and cross the centre of the next sheep meadow, aiming well to the right of a large cream-and-red house visible ahead, adjoining some long buildings (actually racing stables).
 Cross a ditch by a flat bridge, go over a stile next to a large metal gate to a road and turn left on it.
 4 In 40m ignore a fingerpost on your right next to a ditch.
+(This used to be the in terrighere a migerpeet on year right next to a altern.
+(This doed to be the

+In 40m ignore a fingerpost on your right next to a ditch.
 (This used to be the route, until in 2022 the planks over the spring vanished and the vegetation grew wild.)
 Continue a further 150m to the corner of some woodland and turn right on a wide gravel drive marked as a footpath.
 At the end go through a (usually open) wooden gate and keep straight ahead across the grass, straight past a marker post, to a duck pond.
 Turn right here and go straight over a stile in a wooden fence onto the large horse exercise area belonging to Robins Farm Racing Stables.
-Cross over both gallops, watching out for horses and riders, shifting a bit to the right to avoid the guard rails.
+Cross a very wild and overgrown area, going over both gallops, watching out for horses and riders, shifting a bit to the right to avoid the guard rails.
 Now aim straight ahead to the left-hand side of a hedge of a crop field, going over a dirt track and a small ditch.
-Keep close to the hedge along the righthand edge of the field.
+Keep close to the hedge along the right-hand edge of the field.
 In 130m you pass a signpost.
 Continue as before for a further 100m to the corner of the field where you meet woodland and a wide farm track.
 Go right here through a wide gap and immediately left along the edge of the grass, with the woodland on your left.
 In 15m, ignore the first yellow arrow on your left (almost hidden in bracken) and continue to the far corner.